moeinhe83/Remove-background/README.md

 Program Name ===> Remove The Background Picture

-Program Description ===> Python Program To Remove The Background Of The Received Photo
+Program Description ===> Python Program To Remove The Background Of The Received Photo.

 Programming language ===> Python